 VIHUELAS - 62 of 606 || MUSIC - 372 of 743 || FANTASIA THEMES - complete ||PEOPLE - 111 of 1256 || DOCUMENTS - 133 of 1215 || BIBLIOGRAPHY - 1517 of 2374 || DISCOGRAPHY - 97 of 186

 The material in this database has been compiled from my own research and the work of many others during the last 550 years.
 I started putting the database together in 1989.
 In addition to my own work analysing music, sifting through archives in Spain, and devising ways to organise all these materials, the information has been drawn mainly from original source materials, scholarly writings, and personal communication.
 In all cases, I have sought to acknowledge the sources of all information and ideas when they are not my own.

 I am grateful to those who have helped in the development of this database: my research assistants: Olvido Martín and Salvatore Rossano, technical advisors from Salvatore Colangelo (Goya Pty Ltd), Daniel Russo-Batterham, and Peter Plucinski.

-I am particularly grateful to the large amount of information that has come my way through Pepe Rey in Madrid, a man with boundless knowledge of early Spanish music and culture.
+I am particularly grateful to the large amount of information that has come my way through Pepe Rey in Madrid, a colleague and friend with boundless knowledge of early Spanish music and culture.

 This project has also benefitted from institutional assistance in its development and implementation, especially research grants from the Australian Research Council and the support from The University of Melbourne, the Universidad de Valladolid and the Centre d'Etudes Superieures de la Renaissance, Université de Tours